 Gavan O'Herlihy has enjoyed a wealth of smaller character roles in a handful of familiar SciFi properties, including appearances aboard The Six Million Dollar Man, The Bionic Woman, The Amazing Spider-Man, Superman III, Twin Peaks, and Star Trek: Voyager.
 O'Herlihy was born on this day in 1954.

-Back in the days when she was Susan O'Hanlon, the lovely Susan Pratt took on the formidable role of 'Captain Nicole Davidoff' on the deliciously kid-friendly Saturday morning serial, Jason of Star Command.
+Back in the days when she was Susan O'Hanlon, the lovely Susan Pratt took on the formidable role of 'Captain Nicole Davidoff' on the deliciously kid-friendly Saturday morning serial, Jason Of Star Command.
 Pratt was born on this day in 1956.
-[Source: IMDB.com]

 His novel -- FlashForward -- was used as the basis for the ABC TV Studios program of the same name.
 Otherwise, one can easily find a handful of SciFi-themed novels penned by Robert J. Sawyer -- affectionately known as 'The Dean of Science Fiction' -- on the stores of any major metropolitan bookstore.
 Sawyer was born on this day in 1960.

-For the entire run of two seasons, actor Vincent Ventresca (seated above in green t-shirt) became The Invisible Man.
-He's also found some work in such respected programs as the newfangled version of The Twilight Zone and Dollhouse.
+For the entire run of two seasons on television, actor Vincent Ventresca became The Invisible Man.
+He's also found some work in such respected programs as Prey, the newfangled version of The Twilight Zone, Larva (2005), Outbreak (2006), Dollhouse, and Flying Monkeys (2013).
 Ventresca was born on this day in 1966.
-[Source: IMDB.com]

-I don't recall seeing Uma Thurman in anything lately.
+I don't recall seeing Uma Thurman in anything genre-related all that lately.
 (The above picture is from Gattaca, which she starred in with Ethan Hawke.)
-It would seem that she acts sparingly, perhaps only committing to roles she feels will continue to develop her craft.
+It would seem that she acts somewhat sparingly, perhaps only committing to roles she feels will continue to develop her craft.
+Fans might also recall her work aboard Batman & Robin (1997), The Avengers (1998), Paycheck (2003), My Super Ex-Girlfriend (2006), and Percy Jackson & The Olympians: The Lightning Thief (2010) for good measure.
 Thurman was born on this day in 1970.

 For the record: